srirampc/srimacs/README.md

    - Synatx checker pyflakes and Also, pip install flake8
 5. R dependencies
    - R version 3 or above
-6. Install the latest version of org-mode using package-install package-install RET org RET
-7. Replace .emacs with dot-emacs-OS.el and edit as required.
+6. Replace .emacs with dot-emacs-OS.el and edit as required.

 ## Issues
 1. Disabled upgrade on initialization because of the following patch